adobeemeapartners/masters-cja-munich2023/README.md

 ## Feedback Form

 We will be more than happy to hear about your experience today.
-Any suggestions how to imporve this series are highly valuable to us.
-[Link]()
+Any suggestions how to imporve this series are highly valuable to us. [https://forms.office.com/r/gdGSk9WV8c](https://forms.office.com/r/gdGSk9WV8c)